scipy/scipy_doctest/README.md

 instead of `$ pytest --pyargs scipy`.

+If you use actual editable installs, of the `pip install --no-build-isolation -e .` variety, you may need to add `--import-mode=importlib` to the `pytest` invocation.

-If push comes to shove, you may try using the magic env variable:
+If push really comes to shove, you may try using the magic env variable:
 ` PY_IGNORE_IMPORTMISMATCH=1 pytest ...`,
 however the need usually indicates an issue with the package itself.
 (see [gh-107](https://github.com/scipy/scipy_doctest/pull/107) for an example).